nyu-wireless/mmwComm/projects/dlThroughput/readme.md

 - ```rffePlot.m```: This script generates plots for analyzing the components, the end-to-end performance and the power consumption for each RFFE configuration.
 - ```MultiInput.m```: This class replicates a MATLAB system object with multiple inputs.
 - ```rffe_140GHz.mat```: This file contains the RFFE models for 140 GHz.
+- ```rffe_140GHz.mat```: This file contains the RFFE models for 28 GHz.

 ## Dependencies
-This project is developed and tested on MATLAB R2020a.
+This project is developed and tested on MATLAB R2020b.
 The project depends on the following toolbox and packages:
 - Simulink
 - 5G Toolbox
 - Antenna Toolbox